 Summer Streets is an annual celebration of New York City's most valuable public space—our streets.
 On select Saturdays in the summer, miles of NYC’s streets are opened for people to play, walk, and bike.
 Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
-In 2013, more than 300,000 people took advantage of the open streets.
-Learn more about Summer Streets

-Second edition | Summer Streets is an annual celebration of New York City's most valuable public space—our streets.
-On select Saturdays in the summer, miles of NYC’s streets are opened for people to play, walk, and bike.
-Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
 In 2015, nearly 300,000 people took advantage of the open streets.
 Learn more about Summer Streets